 What are the effects of selective serotonin uptake inhibitor (SSRI) drugs on recovery from stroke?

-A large trial recruiting more than 3000 participants has now been completed and so it is necessary to update this review.
-In our main analyses we decided to include only high-quality trials, that is those which used rigorous methods to avoid biases (such as the person assessing outcome being aware of whether the stroke survivor received the active drug or placebo).
-In this review, we refer to them as 'low risk of bias' trials.
+Since the update in 2019, two large studies have now been completed and so it is necessary to perform a further update of this review.
+In our main analyses we included only high-quality trials, that is those which used rigorous methods to avoid biases (such as the person assessing outcome being aware of whether the stroke survivor received the active drug or placebo).
+We refer to these studies as 'low risk of bias' studies.

-In total we found 63 trials recruiting 9168 stroke survivors within one year of their stroke.
+In total we found 76 studies recruiting 13,029 stroke survivors within one year of their stroke.
 There was a wide age range.
-About half the trials required participants to have depression to enter the trial.
-The duration, drug, and dose varied between trials.
-However, only three of these trials were at low risk of bias; the participants in these trials did not have to be depressed to enter the trial, and they were all recruited soon after the stroke.
+About half the studies required participants to have depression to enter the trial.
+The duration, drug, and dose varied between studies.
+However, only six of these studies were at low risk of bias; the participants in these studies did not have to be depressed to enter the study, and they were all recruited soon after their stroke.

 Quality of the evidence

 We are very confident that the results are reliable for the effect on disability, dependency and bone fractures, and moderately confident about the effect on seizure risk.

 There is high-quality evidence that SSRIs do not make a difference to disability or independence after stroke compared to placebo or usual care, reduced the risk of future depression, increased bone fractures and probably increased seizure risk.